 With Snowball, you don’t need to write any code or purchase any hardware to transfer your data.
 Simply create a job in the AWS Management Console ("Console") and a Snowball device will be automatically shipped to you.
 Once it arrives, attach the device to your local network, download and run the Snowball Client ("Client") to establish a connection, and then use the Client to select the file directories that you want to transfer to the device.
 The Client will then encrypt and transfer the files to the device at high speed.
 Once the transfer is complete and the device is ready to be returned, the E Ink shipping label will automatically update and you can track the job status via Amazon Simple Notification Service (SNS), text messages, or directly in the Console.

-Even with high-speed Internet connections, it can take months to transfer large amounts of data.
-For example, 100 terabytes of data will take more than 100 days to transfer over a dedicated 1 Gbps connection.
+Without available high speed internet links, it can take months to transfer large amounts of data.
+For example, 100 terabytes of data will take more than 100 days to transfer over a dedicated 100 Mbps connection.
 That same transfer can be accomplished in less than one week, plus shipping time, using two Snowball devices.

 Tamper resistant and secure